k141303/co_teaching_scheme/README.md

 # Co-Teaching
-Implementation of "Co-Teaching Student-Model through Submission Results of Shared Task" We are currently preparing the code.
+Implementation of "Co-Teaching Student-Model through Submission Results of Shared Task."
+We are currently preparing the code.